The Dyacon MDL-700

 Meteorology and Hydrology

 The Dyacon MS-100 weather controller is capable of handling a generic weather station application.
-A research meteorology (met) station might need to collect data from multiple wind sensors, redundant temperature sensors, soil salinity, soil moisture, and particulate matter sensors.
-Similarly, the roadway met stations and remote weather stations are often based on a programmable data logger and include visibility and road surface optical instruments.
+A research meteorology (met) station may require more I/O than the CM-1 weather station controller allows.
+Some applications need to collect data from multiple wind sensors, redundant temperature sensors, soil salinity, soil moisture, and particulate matter sensors.
+Similarly, roadway weather stations and remote met stations are often based on a programmable data logger and include visibility and road surface optical instruments.

 Hydrology applications will have similar needs to measure specialized sensors, such as water turbidity, alkalinity, depth, temperature, and other water quality parameters.